Assembling Terrania Cycle Glossary

 Infrarealm: the realm of abstract archetypal forms; the home of the Powers.

-Inshriner: a device that records memories.
+Inshriner: a device that records life memories.

 Intervale: a subrealm within the Dreamvale in which Dreamvalers can mingle across Vales.
 A mortal consciousness must be present to open Intervale.